-Inclement weather closings will be determined by your Clinical Instructor.
+Inclement weather closings will be determined by your Clinical Instructor in collaboration with the Lead Teacher and Clinical Coordinator(s).
 Check status of cancellations by calling your Clinical Instructor.
 University cancellations may be verified by calling 972-601-2049.

 Please keep in mind that your safety is our concern.
 For clinical and clinical labs, you may be required to travel prior to an official announcement from the University or notification from your Clinical Instructor.
 Please think carefully and if the weather conditions where you are located are too dangerous for driving, then do not take unnecessary risks.
 Always contact your Clinical Instructor.
+Note- When UTA cancels school, clinical and clinical labs are also cancelled.